jungjaewoo2020/Bounds-for-Leray-Numbers/README.md

 # Bounds-on-Leray-Numbers

-This project is started to support the computations on our paper "Weak Eisenbud-Goto conjecture for Stanley-Reisner ideal" joint work with Jinha Kim, Minki Kim, and Yeongrak Kim.
+This project was initiated to support the computations in our paper "Weak Eisenbud-Goto conjecture for Stanley-Reisner ideal," a joint work with Jinha Kim, Minki Kim, and Yeongrak Kim.

-If you need some assistance to install the computer software system "Macaulay2", see the webpage http://macaulay2.com/ and follow their instructions.
+If you need assistance installing the computer software system "Macaulay2," please visit the webpage http://macaulay2.com/ and follow the provided instructions.

-This project contains some codes on Macaulay2 of functions that gives a upper bounds on Leray numbers of the simplicial complex.
-To use the codes, please download the file "LerayBounds.m2", put the file in "codes" folder of your Macaulay2 directory, and use the command 'load "LerayBounds.m2"' in Macaulay2.
+The project includes code written in Macaulay2 that consists of functions providing upper bounds on the Leray numbers of simplicial complexes.
+To use the codes, download the file "LerayBounds.m2," place it in the "codes" folder within your Macaulay2 directory, and execute the command 'load "LerayBounds.m2"' in Macaulay2.

-We currently provide the following codes for upper bounds on Leray number of the simplicial complexes in "LerayBounds.m2".
+The current version of the project offers the following codes for obtaining upper bounds on the Leray numbers of simplicial complexes within the "LerayBounds.m2" file:
-- "strBoundwOrder (List)" provides the value $M$ in the paper for an upper bound on Leray numbers of a simplicial complex given the linear order of facets (in the list).
+- "strBoundwOrder (List)" yields the value $M$ as specified in the paper, providing an upper bound on the Leray numbers of a simplicial complex based on a given linear order of facets (as a list).
-- "strBound (SimplicialComplex)" provides the value $M$ for an upper bound on Leray numbers of a simplicial complex.
+- "strBound (SimplicialComplex)" yields the value $M$ as an upper bound on the Leray numbers of a simplicial complex.
-- "strBoundFacets (SimplicialComplex)" provides the lists of facet orderings such that the bounds on Leray number with respect to the facet ordering is same as the bounds of the complex.
+- "strBoundFacets (SimplicialComplex)" produces lists of facet orderings for which the bounds on the Leray number match those of the complex.
-- "connBoundwOrder (List)" provides the value $N$ in the paper for an upper bound on Leray numbers of a simplicial complex given the linear order of facets (in the list).
+- "connBoundwOrder (List)" yields the value $N$ as mentioned in the paper, offering an upper bound on the Leray numbers of a simplicial complex based on a given linear order of facets (as a list).
-- "connBound (SimplicialComplex)" provides the value $N$ for an upper bound on Leray numbers of a simplicial complex.
+- "connBound (SimplicialComplex)" yields the value $N$ as an upper bound on the Leray numbers of a simplicial complex.
-- "connBoundFacets (SimplicialComplex)" provides the lists of facet orderings such that the bounds on Leray number with respect to the facet ordering is same as the bounds of the complex.
+- "connBoundFacets (SimplicialComplex)" provides lists of facet orderings for which the bounds on the Leray number match those of the complex.
-- "weakShellwOrder (List)" provides a Boolean value: the output is true if it is a weak shelling of the complex and false if it is not a weak shelling of the complex.
+- "weakShellwOrder (List)" returns a Boolean value: it outputs "true" if the complex has a weak shelling and "false" if there is no weak shelling.
 - "weakShelling (SimplicialComplex)" provides a weak shelling of the complex.
-If it is not weak shellable, the empty list is printed.
+If the complex is not weak-shellable, an empty list is displayed.
-- "isWeakShellable (SimplicialComplex)" provides a boolean value: "true" is printed if it is weak shellable and "false" is printed if is not weak shellable.
+- "isWeakShellable (SimplicialComplex)" produces a Boolean value: "true" if the complex is weak shellable, and "false" if it is not.
-- "weakShellFacets (SimplicialComplex)" provides the list of facet orderings that are weak shelling of the complex.
+- "weakShellFacets (SimplicialComplex)" provides a list of facet orderings that constitute a weak shelling of the complex.
-- "minOrder (SimplicialComplex)" provides a facet order so that the facets are maximally intersected for each steps in adding facets along the facet order.
+- "minOrder (SimplicialComplex)" determines a facet order such that the facets are maximally intersected at each step while adding facets along the facet order.

-In "examples.m2", we provide some examples that we have tested.
+In the "examples.m2" file, we have provided some tested examples.